French Army in World War I: Western Front

+1914

 Battle of the Frontiers

-The Battle of the Frontiers consisted of five offensives, commanded and planned by French Commander-in-Chief Joseph Joffre and German Chief-of-Staff Helmuth von Moltke.
-It was fought in August 1914.
-These five offensives, Mulhouse, Lorraine, Ardennes, Charleroi, and Mons, were launched almost simultaneously.
-They were the result of the French Plan XVII and the German plans colliding.
-The Battle of Mulhouse, on August 7–10, 1914, was envisioned by Joffre to anchor the French recapture of Alsace, but resulted in Joffre holding General Louis Bonneau responsible for its failure and replacing him with General Paul Pau.
-The Battle of Lorraine, August 14–25, was an indecisive French invasion of that region by General Pau and his Army of Alsace.
-The Battle of the Ardennes, fought between August 21 and 23 in the Ardennes forests, was sparked by unsuspecting French and German forces meeting, and resulted in a French defeat, forfeiting to the Germans a source of iron-ore.
-The Battle of Charleroi, which started on August 20 and ended on August 23, was a key battle on the Western Front, and a German victory.
+One of the first battles of the war, the Battle of the Frontiers, took place in August 1914.
+French Commander-in-Chief Joseph Joffre was attempting to implement the French Plan XVII, while German Chief-of-Staff Helmuth von Moltke was trying to implement the Schlieffen Plan and their efforts conflicted. consisted of five offensives, commanded and planned by French Commander-in-Chief Joseph Joffre and German Chief-of-Staff Helmuth von Moltke.
+The battles of Mulhouse and Dornach took place in Upper Alsace, the Battle of Donon took place in the Vosges, the battles of Lorraine, Morhange, and Sarrebourg took place on the Lorraine plateau, the Battle of the Ardennes took place in the Belgian Ardennes, and the battles of Charleroi and Mons took place in the Sambre-Meuse valley.
+The Battle of Mulhouse, on 7–10 August 1914, was envisioned by Joffre to anchor the French recapture of Alsace, but resulted in Joffre holding General Louis Bonneau responsible for its failure and replacing him with General Paul Pau.
+The Battle of Lorraine, 14–25 August, was an indecisive French invasion of that region by General Pau and his Army of Alsace.
+The Battle of the Ardennes, fought between 21 and 23 August in the Ardennes forests, was sparked by unsuspecting French and German forces meeting, and resulted in a French defeat, forfeiting to the Germans a source of iron ore.
+The Battle of Charleroi, which started on 20 August and ended on 23 August, resulted in a German victory.
 General Charles Lanrezac's retreat probably saved the French Army, but Joffre blamed him for the failure of Plan XVII, even though the withdrawal had been permitted.
+The Fifth Army retreat after the Battle of Charleroi, arguably saved the French army from decisive defeat, as it prevented the much sought envelopment of the Schlieffen plan.
+Lanrezac was sacked by Joffre on 3 September (four days after General Pierre Ruffey, the Third Army commander) and replaced by d'Espèrey.